 Courses are designed to ensure students are able to move securely into the labour market.
-A major current curriculum initiative this year is to increase the number of apprentices.
+A successful curriculum initiative has been the substantial increase the number of apprentices, which is planned to grow substantially in 2011-12.
 Other courses prepare students for university.
-These include Aim Higher, Access courses for adults, close liaison with a range of universities including the University of Bedfordshire in particular, and continuation of Level 4 courses including HNCs and degrees where they clearly fit the needs of our students.
+These include Aim Higher, Access courses for adults, and continuation of Level 4 courses including HNCs and degrees some on behalf of the University of Bedfordshire where they clearly fit the needs of our students.